iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

   --install
 ```

-The above command creates [an Iter8 experiment](../concepts/whatisiter8.md#what-is-an-iter8-experiment) that will generate requests, collect latency and error rate metrics for the application, and verify that it satisfies the mean latency (50 msec), error rate (0.0), 95th percentile tail latency SLO (100 msec) SLOs.
+The above command creates [an Iter8 experiment](../concepts/whatisiter8.md#what-is-an-iter8-experiment) that generates requests, collects latency and error rate metrics for the app, and verifies that the app satisfies the mean latency (50 msec), error rate (0.0), 95th percentile tail latency SLO (100 msec) SLOs.

 ??? note "View Iter8 experiment deployed by Helm"
     Use the command below to view the Iter8 experiment deployed by the Helm command.